the-pudding/live-laugh-love/README.md

 Pulls out the image links from each listing image json file and combines into a single csv data file saved in `output/listing_image_urls` as `image_links.csv` with the columns `listingID` and `singleImageLink`.

+### Step 5: `npm run getOCR`

+Uses [tesseract](https://github.com/tesseract-ocr) to loop through the image links from each listing and pull out the text using OCR.
+Outputs the text into a csv data file saved in `output/listing_image_text` as `text.csv` with the columns `imageURL` and `text`.

 ## Notes

-Add in your own [Etsy API key](https://www.etsy.com/developers/documentation/getting_started/register) for Steps 2 & 4.
+Add in your own [Etsy API key](https://www.etsy.com/developers/documentation/getting_started/register) for Step 1.
 Output files have been gitignored in this repo.
 First run 03/17/2021.